heichangus-hue/XGBoost-ML-Model/README.md

 Final_XGBoost_Model/:
 1. `bayesian_FINAL.py` - Python script for the Bayesian optimisation
 2. `bayesian_search_log.csv` - Contains a log file of running the optimisations.
 It reports the macro-F1 (value) and accuracy scores.
-Tree-structured Parzen Estimator is used to binarily (yes/no) classify all input features in each instance of model training and optimisation.
+Tree-structured Parzen Estimator is used to binarily (yes/no) classify all input features in each instance of model training and optimisation
 3. `bayesian_results.out` - Contains the details of all 50 instances of model training and optimisation.
-Also identifies the top 3 best and worst features for each model.
+Also identifies the top 3 best and worst features for each model
 4. `Best_Features_Table.csv` - Key features used after optimisation in the final model
 5. `Selected_Features_List.txt` - Key list of features in final model
 6. `Best_Hyperparameters_Summary.csv` - Final tuning parameters in the final model